-Club racing is run in the sailing area off the clubhouse regularly on Wednesday nights from 7:10pm and two races on Sunday mornings from 11:00am.
-It is open to all club members with sailing memberships.
-During the racing there are safety boats on the water setting out the course, and looking out for the sailors.
-Each type of dinghy is allocated a handicap by the RYA, and this is used to adjust the finishing times so that different types of boat can race against each other.
-The fastest boat in the slow handicap race will be the Laser.
+Club racing is run in the sailing area off the clubhouse regularly on Wednesday nights from 7:10pm (summertime only) and races on Sundays from 13:55 (April to October), with open series (for both club members and visitors) in the early spring and late autumn.
+Racing is open to all club members with sailing memberships.
+Each type of dinghy is allocated a Portsmouth Yardstick handicap by the RYA, and this is used to adjust the finishing times so that different types of boat can race against each other.
 All types of dinghies are welcome from Optimists to Hurricane 5.9’s.

 Benefits of Club Racing